How to keep caterpillars off plants naturally, without using chemicals. Natural insect repellents for garden plants.

 Before we get started in learning how to deter caterpillars from the garden naturally – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-Natural Controls to Keep Caterpillars Away
+Natural Ways to Keep Caterpillars Away

 Before we start, it’s important you identify specifically which caterpillars you’re dealing with, because some methods will get rid of certain types of caterpillars, but will be ineffective against others.
 The methods below cover some of the most common types of caterpillars.